iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 .. image:: ../_static/manual_images/dronecan/control_center_armingstatus.png
 	:align: center

-This parameter can also be configured over DroneCAN using the ``arm_with_arming_status`` DroneCAN configuration parameter, see the :ref:`configuration parameter support section for more information <dronecan_parameter_arming_status>`.
+This parameter can also be configured over DroneCAN using the ``arm_with_arming_status`` DroneCAN configuration parameter.
+See the :ref:`configuration parameter support section for more information <dronecan_parameter_arming_status>`.

 Further, if you are using the ArmingStatus to arm, we highly recommend disabling your module's ability to :ref:`arm on throttle <arming_throttle_regions>`.
 Suppose your module is configured to arm on throttle as well as arm on
 ArmingStatus.
 Your flight controller may transmit throttle commands of 0% on boot-up while its ArmingState states disarmed.
 Then, your module's arming handler may attempt to arm on throttle,